Deaths of dog walker, 83, and resident of a remote cabin possibly tied to escaped Idaho inmate - Local News 8

 Deaths of dog walker, 83, and resident of a remote cabin possibly tied to escaped Idaho inmate

-TWIN FALLS, Idaho (AP) - Authorities are investigating whether the deaths of an 83-year-old man who was walking his dogs and a 72-year-old man who lived in a remote cabin are connected to the escape of an Idaho white supremacist prison gang member and an accomplice after a Boise hospital ambush.

 The escaped prisoner, Skylar Meade, and the accomplice, a recently released inmate named Nicholas Umphenour — both members of the Aryan Knights gang — were arrested in Twin Falls, Idaho, on Thursday afternoon.
-Their arrests came 36 hours after Umphenour shot two Idaho corrections officers who were preparing to return Meade to prison from a hospital, police said.
+Their arrests came 36 hours after Umphenour shot and wounded two Idaho corrections officers while they were preparing to return Meade to prison from a hospital, police said.

+Coroners on Friday identified the victim in Nez Perce County as James L. Mauney, 83, of Juliaetta, who was reported missing on Wednesday when he left home in his silver Chrysler Pacifica minivan to take his two dogs — a white Jack Russell terrier and a brown Chesapeake Bay retriever — to a walking path.

+The victim in Clearwater County was Gerald Don Henderson, 72, who was found dead outside his remote cabin near Orofino.

 The woman, identified as Tonia Huber, was charged with harboring a fugitive, eluding police and drug possession.
 Idaho Fifth Judicial District Judge Ben Harmer set her bail at $500,000 after a prosecutor said she had driven 100 mph (161 kmh) through Twin Falls neighborhoods as she tried to evade police Thursday.